1. Home

 Product title (g:title)

 The plugin pre-mapped Google’s product title to your Product name.
-For simple products the plugin will just use the Product name, for variation products the plugin will combine the product name with the variable values to create an unique product title.
+For simple products, the plugin will just use the Product name, for variation products the plugin will combine the product name with the variable values to create a unique product title.
 We strongly advise you to leave this pre-filled mapping in place.

 Product description (g:description)